 The customer normally pays an exchange surcharge deposit in advance, which is refunded once Birds receives the customer’s original drive and is inspected for faults.

-Birds are expecting a fully functional final drive that can be guaranteed to the next customer without repairs.
-If repairs or replacement parts are required, it can result in partial or complete loss of the surcharge deposit.
-While a complete loss rarely happens, customers can sometimes be unaware of issues with such items as bearings.
+Birds are expecting a fully functional final drive in exchange.
+If repairs or replacement parts are required, it can result in partial or loss of the surcharge deposit.
 Please contact Birds for more information regarding this.

 The customer’s original final drive must be shipped back within two weeks unless a request for additional time is otherwise arranged.

 The only reason Birds offers the exchange solution is because it takes 3-5 working days to install a Quaife ATB into these BMW differentials, due to the welded crownwheel construction, and most customers need a solution that can be carried out in one day.
 If customers are happy to wait this time, or are keen to retain their original drive components, this is always an option.

 What is meant by a welded crownwheel?